pac4j/pac4j/documentation/docs/clients/cas.md

 ### c) Proxy support

-For proxy support, the `CasProxyReceptor` class must be used , defined on the same or new callback url (via the [security configuration](/docs/config.html)) and declared in the `CasConfiguration`:
+For proxy support, the `CasProxyReceptor` class must be used, defined on the same or new callback url (via the [security configuration](/docs/config.html)) and declared in the `CasConfiguration`:

 ```java
 CasProxyReceptor casProxy = new CasProxyReceptor();